Bumps near the mouth corners often result from irritation, infections, or underlying skin conditions requiring targeted care.

 What causes bumps around corners of mouth?

 Bumps around corners of mouth can result from irritation, infections, or skin conditions.
-Common causes include angular cheilitis, cold sores, acne mechanica, and contact dermatitis.
-Moisture and friction in this delicate area often contribute to these bumps.
+Common causes include angular cheilitis, cold sores, acne mechanica, contact dermatitis, and Fordyce spots.
+Moisture, friction, saliva, lip products, and toothpaste ingredients can all contribute to irritation in this delicate area.

 How can I treat bumps around corners of mouth?

 Treatment depends on the cause.
-For angular cheilitis, antifungal or antibacterial creams may help.
-Cold sores often heal on their own but antiviral medications can reduce symptoms.
-Keeping the area clean and avoiding irritants is important for all types of bumps.
+For angular cheilitis, barrier ointments and antifungal or antibacterial creams may help when infection is involved.
+Cold sores may heal on their own, but antiviral medications can reduce symptoms and shorten outbreaks.
+Keeping the area clean, protected, and free from irritants is important for all types of bumps.

 Are bumps around corners of mouth contagious?